-- Ensuring that power tools have a current quarterly test tag attached - Checking the tool prior to use for damage to the tool or power lead

-- Ensuring any equipment that is defective, damaged or untagged will not be used and such equipment will then be tagged with an Out of Service tag and reported to the Supervisor. - Ensuring that all electric tools are fitted with a "Dead man" switch - Wearing the appropriate and correct PPE for the task - Ensuring the correct tool is used for the task and is used as per the manufacturer's recommendations - Ensuring that all 240-volt (or above) power tools are connected to an approved industrial type RCD - Ensuring the correct guards are fitted and in good condition - Ensuring work pieces are clamped where possible - Ensuring that tools are not lifted or carried by their electrical leads
+- Ensuring that power tools have a current quarterly test tag attached - Checking the tool prior to use for damage to the tool or power lead - Ensuring any equipment that is defective, damaged or untagged will not be used and such equipment will then be tagged with an Out of Service tag and reported to the Supervisor. - Ensuring that all electric tools are fitted with a "Dead man" switch - Wearing the appropriate and correct PPE for the task - Ensuring the correct tool is used for the task and is used as per the manufacturer's recommendations - Ensuring that all 220-volt (or above) power tools are connected to an approved industrial type RCD - Ensuring the correct guards are fitted and in good condition - Ensuring work pieces are clamped where possible - Ensuring that tools are not lifted or carried by their electrical leads

-All power tools will be required to undergo quarterly testing and tagging procedures as per AS/NZ 3760 and will be recorded on the project electrical equipment register.
+All power tools will be required to undergo quarterly testing and tagging procedures as per AS/NZ 3760 In Service Testing of Electrical Equipment, and AS/NZS 3012 Electrical Installations, Construction and Demolition, and will be recorded on the project electrical equipment register.
 The quarterly test tag colours are defined as:

 Red - December to February

-Green - March to May

-Blue - June to August
+Green - March to May Blue - June to August

 Yellow - September to November